 Now I’m not going to suggest that you immediately go and remove every extension and app you’ve installed on your machines.
 That would be over-kill.

 What I do suggest is that you take a few minutes to quickly review of each of your installed extensions and apps to determine if any problems have been reported by others.

 1 – Type the name of the extension or app (followed by the word “extension” or ‘app” as appropriate) into Google and then click the “News” link.
-If that extension or app has gone to the dark side there just might be news reports about the change.
+If that extension or app has gone to the dark side there will probably be news reports about it.

-2 – If nothing bad shows up with the Google search, visit the download page for the extension or app in the appropriate web or app store to see if the latest reviews contain negative comments about the download spreading malware or performing any other dirty tricks.
+2 – If nothing concerning shows up with the Google search, visit the download page for the extension or app in the appropriate web or app store to see if the latest reviews contain negative comments about the download spreading malware or performing any other dirty tricks.